lihaokun/sparsesos/README.md

 Install
 ---------------
+Pleasa ensure that
+*  csdp is in path,
-Pleasa ensure that mosek for c++ is installed and the license of mosek is valid.For more information about mosek please visit the [link](https://www.mosek.com/documentation/).
+*  mosek for c++ is installed,
+*  the license of mosek is valid.

+For more information about mosek please visit the [link](https://www.mosek.com/documentation/).
 ```
 g++ polynomial/polynomial.cpp sos.cpp sparsesos.cpp is_sos.cpp -o is_sos -lmosek64 -lfusion64 -pthread -O3
 ```